If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 Medicare Considerations

-Your settlement may have to include funds for future Medicare-covered expenses, set aside in a separate account.
-The money may need to be kept for these expenses, even when you are not yet receiving Medicare.
+Your settlement may need to include funds set aside for future Medicare-covered expenses.
+These funds must be kept specifically for those expenses, even if you are not yet receiving Medicare at the time of settlement.

 Wage Replacement Compensation